 - Live events that bring communities together.

-For example, you’ll find sections like “Most Talked About,” which highlights shows that spark conversation, “What’s Making People Laugh,” which includes shows where many people have used the Haha reaction, and “What Friends Are Watching,” which helps you connect with friends about shows they too are following.
+As an example, you’ll find sections like “Most Talked About,” which highlights shows that spark conversation, “What’s Making People Laugh,” which includes shows where many people have used the Haha reaction, and “What Friends Are Watching,” which helps you connect with friends about shows they are following.

-And to help you to keep track on shows you follow, Facebook watch will have a “Watchlist” – a YouTube equivalent of “YouTube’s Playlist”
+And to help you to keep track of shows you follow, Facebook watch will have a “Watchlist” – a YouTube equivalent of “YouTube’s Playlist”

 Facebook Shows –